goaldiggers-kata/goaldiggers/architecture/DeploymentView.md

 - Organization scalability will increase
 - Fault Isolation and many more

-**Z-Axis:** Networking HUB is a NFC networking HUB and to make the domain scalable Z Axis helps us to Shard the date.
-Y axis allows to split dissimilar things and Z-axis allows segmentation of “similar” things.
+**Z-Axis:** Networking HUB subdomain on the spotlight platfomr gives capability of NPC to network.
+The implicit characteristic is this HUB to make the scalable.

+- Z Axis helps us to Shard the data.
+- Y axis allows to split dissimilar things and Z-axis allows segmentation of “similar” things.
 Examples are already defined in the Non Profit Community Networking HUB and the Shards will be

     - By Region
     - Action
     - By Service Offerings
     - By Likes
     - Events
     - To minimize the latency

 ![Spotlight Context Diagram](..//Images/ScaleCube.PNG)